 Since your Reports com in PowerPoint, you can edit all metrics, titles, or images.

-You can also export your Facebook, Instagram, LinkedIn and Twitter posts with all their post level metrics into a .csv file.
+You can also export your Facebook, LinkedIn and Twitter posts along with your Instagram posts and stories with all their post level metrics into a .csv file.
 Click ‘Content’, or for Instagram, click ‘Posts’ or ‘Stories’ to see post level metrics, then select a time period and click ‘Export CSV’.

 Small – unlimited reports covering the previous 2 months